spineki/spineki.github.io/content/home/closures_as_iterators.md

 30
 ```

 Great!
-So now our closure starts to really act as a mix between and iterable and an iterator.
+So now our closure starts to really act as a mix between an iterator and an iterable.
 Life is good, life is great.
 So are we done?

-## Keeping up with CPP expectations.
+##  C++ expectations.

 We were able to iterate on the closure using a [while loop with a declaration condition](https://en.cppreference.com/w/cpp/language/while) in previous section.

-However, we cannot do the same on [range-based for loop](https://en.cppreference.com/w/cpp/language/range-for) since it roughly does
+However, we cannot do the same on [range-based for loops](https://en.cppreference.com/w/cpp/language/range-for) since it roughly does

 ```cpp
 {